Shock for fans as Pemberton Music Festival declares bankruptcy

 “In due course, the Trustee will provide further details concerning contact information for the various credit cards and financial institutions on its website.”

-The last postings on PMF's social media was a Twitter post the day before the announcement, on May 17, that read “52 days til we’re back here blowin’ bubbles at basscamp” and an Instagram post of the site with the message “It’s just not the same here without you guys.
+The last postings on PMF's social media was a Twitter post the day before the announcement, on May 17, that read “52 days til we’re back here blowin’ bubbles at basscamp” and an Instagram post with the message “It’s just not the same here without you guys.
 Can’t wait for you to come back home in less than 8 weeks!! #PembyIsMagic.”

 The 2017 headliners announced on April 27 included Chance the Rapper, British rockers Muse, and hip-hop legends A Tribe Called Quest.